 For instance, interest (Riba) is prohibited (haram) in Islam.
 This is why many brokers waive their overnight interest rates (swap) for Muslim users.
 Riba prohibition also bans the excessive use of leverage in trading.

-Islamically permissible transactions should be immediately settled to avoid delays or interest accumulations.
+Islamically permissible transactions, including considerations of forex halal or haram, should be immediately settled to avoid delays or interest accumulations.
 Moreover, halal forex transactions should be void of any unethical activities and have clear conditions that both parties know and understand.
+That is one of the reasons why the question of forex is halal or haram matters when setting up these trades.
 These contracts should contain actual ownership and exchange of assets so that real economic activity is conducted.

 Lastly, halal trading principles involve avoidance of speculation (Maisir) and excessive risk (Israf).
 Trades should also be settled quickly after execution to avoid late payments (Dayn).